JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 table `13.1 <#tab:scores>`__.
 The network training error indicates a perfect fit to the data, whereas the test score is unseen data with labels to evaluate the performance of networks on unseen data.
-While both the Waldeland CNN and VGG16 perform well, the ResNet50 performs very poorly.
+While both the Waldeland convolutional neural network and VGG16 perform well, the ResNet50 performs very poorly.

 |